Passive daytime radiative cooling: Materials and production

 PDRC surfaces can be made of various materials.
-However, for widespread application, PDRC materials must be low cost, available for mass production, and applicable in many contexts.
-Most research has focused on coatings and thin films, which tend to be more available for mass production, lower cost, and more applicable in a wider range of contexts, although other materials may provide potential for specific applications.
+However, for widespread application, PDRC materials must be inexpensive, available for mass production, and applicable in many contexts.
+Most research has focused on coatings and thin films, which tend to be more available for mass production, less expensive, and more applicable in a wider range of contexts, although other materials may provide potential for specific applications.

 PDRC research has identified more sustainable material alternatives, even if not fully biodegradable.
-A 2023 study reported that "most PDRC materials now are non-renewable polymers, artificial photonic or synthetic chemicals, which will cause excessive emissions by consuming fossil fuels and go against the global carbon neutrality goal.
-Environmentally friendly bio-based renewable materials should be an ideal material to devise PDRC systems."
+A 2023 study reported that "most PDRC materials now are [substances] which will cause excessive emissions by consuming fossil fuels and go against the global carbon neutrality goal.
+Environmentally friendly bio-based renewable materials should be [...] ideal [for] PDRC systems".

 Multilayer and complex structures

-Advanced photonic materials and structures, such as multilayer thin films, micro/nanoparticles, photonic crystals, metamaterials, and metasurfaces, have been reported as potential approaches.
+Advanced photonic materials and structures, such as multilayer thin films, micro- and nanoparticles, photonic crystals, metamaterials, and metasurfaces, have been reported as potential approaches.
 However, while multilayer and complex nano-photonic structures have proven successful in experimental scenarios and simulations, a 2022 study reported that widespread application "is severely restricted because of the complex and expensive processes of preparation".
 Similarly, a 2020 study reported that "scalable production of artificial photonic radiators with complex structures, outstanding properties, high throughput, and low cost is still challenging".
 This has advanced research of simpler structures for PDRC materials possibly better suited for mass production.